-Prerequisite: MLT 102 with "C" average minimum.
+Prerequisite: MLT 102 with grade of "C" or better.

 MLT 201 Medical Technology IV (3-30)

 The methods of microbiology used in clinical medicine are stressed in lectures and "at the bench."
 Advanced techniques and automation in hematology and clinical chemistry are introduced.